 - NOISE CANCELING MICROPHONE.
 This PS4 headset provides high-end noise cancellation to enable you to chat to your fellow players with crystal clarity.
 If you wanna enjoy your valuable me-time without communicating with other players, you could turn off the mic by flipping the switch.

-- 100% QUALITY GUARANTEED & 12 MONTHS WARRANTY.
+- RELIABLE AFTER-SALES TEAM.
 Every RUNMUS gaming headset will go trough a strict quality test process before sending out.
 We promised to bring the best quality gaming headset to our customer.
-From the day of purchase of RUNMUS gaming headset, we offer 12 months warranty to our customer.
-Every customer's right is fully guaranteed during the warranty period.
+If any question or problem, please feel free to reach out to our after-sales support team.
+We'll reply to you within 24 hours.

 - TRUE SURROUND SOUND EFFECT FOR IMMERSIVE GAMING EXPERIENCE.
 RUNMUS gaming headset adopt superior 50mm audio drivers combined with advanced audio techniques.
 It delivers quality simulated surround sound to enhance the immersive gaming experience.
 With the high responsive audio drivers, you can be better to make out the direction from which the sound is coming, like the gun fire, enemy footsteps and scenario indicators.
 Let you gain the competitive edge you need to take gaming to the next level